 All parents of pupils at Stelling Minnis are invited to discuss the progress of their children on two occasions a year and receive a written report once a year.
 In addition, we are happy to arrange meetings outside these times.
 As part of our normal teaching arrangements, all pupils will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not imply that the pupil has a special educational need.
-All such provision will be recorded, tracked and evaluated on a Provision Map which will be shared with parents three times per year.

-If following this normal provision improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments which will help us to address these needs better.
-From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to all planning and reviews of this provision.
-Parents will be actively supported to contribute to assessment, planning and review.
+If following this normal provision, improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments which will help us to address these needs better.
+From this point onwards, the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to planning and reviews of this provision.
+Parents will be supported to contribute to assessment, planning and review.

-In addition to this, parents of pupils with a statement of SEN / Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
+In addition to this, parents of pupils with an Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
 Information will be made accessible for parents.